-As of January 20, 2023 and October 28, 2022, the Company was in compliance with all covenants under the Wells Fargo Loan Agreements.
+As of January 26, 2024 and November 3, 2023, the Company was in compliance with all covenants under the Wells Fargo Loan Agreements and the credit agreement.

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations (dollars in thousands)